typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 get;
 ```

-Go ahead and try these queries in your running distribution of GRAKN (need a refresher?
+Go ahead and try these queries in your running distribution of Grakn (need a refresher?
 [Here’s the link](/academy/setup.html) to the lesson in which you learned how to do that).

 ### Exercise: a query with an attribute